istio/istio.io/content/blog/2018/egress-https/index.md

 such traffic, you must define an
 [egress rule](https://archive.istio.io/v0.7/docs/reference/config/istio.routing.v1alpha1/#EgressRule).

-### Enable HTTPS access to the Google Books web service
+### Enable HTTPS access to a Google Books web service

 No worries, define a **mesh-external service entry** and fix your application.
 You also must define a _virtual service_ to perform routing by [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) to the external service.